Friday, April 27, 2018

 And for the actual writer, these are five things that will definitely keep you from being all that you could be.

-So, sit back, have a laugh, and read the Five Tips on How Not to Become a Writer.
+So, sit back, have a laugh and read on...

 Enjoy!